Logan-M-51/Logan-M-51/README.md

--  Hi, I’m Logan
+-  Hi, I’m Logan M
--  I’m interested in game dev, and learning more about software development
+-  I’m interested in game dev and improving my software development skills in my free time away from studies
--  I’m currently brushing up on my Python, C++ and Java skils
+-  I’m mostly familiar with Python, Java, and C++/C from my degree program but I would like to further my knowledge in all programming languages
--  I’m looking to learn about OpenGL next and continue devvolping my coding skills
+-  I’m looking to learn and code a lot of lines

 <!---